whatwg/streams/README.md

 - `ReadableStream`
     - A higher-level API used by most creators of readable streams.
     - Adds the ability to customize the buffering and backpressure strategy, overriding the basic one.
-    - Supports piping to more than one destination, by using the `TeeStream` transform stream within its `pipe` method.
+    - Supports piping to more than one destination, by using the `TeeStream` transform stream within its `pipeTo` method.

 #### WritableStreams